ietf-wg-ohai/oblivious-http/draft-thomson-ohai-ohttp.md

 method for a client to acquire key configurations is not included in this specification.
 Clients need to consider these tracking vectors when choosing a discovery method.
-Applications using this design should provide accommodations to mitigate tracking use key configurations.
+Applications using this design should provide accommodations to mitigate tracking using key configurations.

 # Operational and Deployment Considerations {#deployment}